-As the seedlings continue to grow, you will notice roots appearing around the edge of the compressed peat pot.
+As the seedlings continue to grow, you will notice roots appearing around the edge.
 This is an indication that the plant is ready for "potting on".
 This is the process of moving the seedling into a bigger pot.
 The additional compost will provide extra food and water for the young plant to continue to grow.